Diabolotherium: Paleobiology

+Palaeoecology

+Based on its relative muzzle width, D. nordenskioldi was a mixed feeder that leaned more towards browsing than grazing.
+It had a low occlusal surface area relative to its body mass, suggesting a relatively low metabolism.

+Locomotion

 Diabolotherium is noteworthy for its the long and slender limb bones, which are rarely found in other extinct sloths and usually appear shorter and more robust.
 However, they are similar to those of today's tree sloths.
 The clearly spherical head of the humerus is characteristic of all sloths, which enables a very flexible arm movement in connection with the shoulder blade.
 Above all, the design of the upper articular process of the ulna, the olecranon, is decisive for the main activity of secondary articular animals and other mammals.
 The olecranon is extremely long in burrowing secondary articulated animals, such as armadillos or some large ground sloths.
 This enables the animals to muster the strength they need to dig, as the triceps that attach here increases the leverage due to the greater length of the appendage.
 Purely terrestrial forms have a much shorter extension, but the shortest occurs in today's sloths hanging with their backs down in the branches.
 Diabolotherium has a longer olecranon than the recent sloths, but it is significantly shorter than that of burrowing representatives.
 Its proportions correspond roughly to those of the extinct Hapalops, to which semi-scansorial locomotion is attributed, whereby the climbing method corresponded more to that of today's tamanduas.
 The fact that Diabolotherium was able to climb is supported by the upper joint capsule of the ulna, which circumscribes an open circle of about 105 ° and is therefore extraordinarily wide.
 Together with the lower joint of the humerus that engages here, it forms the elbow joint, The wide opening of the joint capsule of the ulna gave the forearm significantly more freedom of movement.
 In connection with the position of the spoke pushed in front of the ulna and its circular, upper head, it can be assumed that the forearm could be turned in and out very well and was overall very mobile.
 This resulted in a highly flexible upper-lower arm connection.
 Several bone ridges on the shaft of the spoke also show strongly developed forearm muscles, which in turn led to a more rotatable hand, which is also confirmed by the sometimes short design of some carpal bones.
 The three equally long rays of the hand in turn indicate an increased ability to grip, which was severely limited in the large ground sloths.
 Diabolotherium is one of the few extinct sloths known to have pursued this type of locomotion.